Applications for Academic Year 2020-21 and Summer 2021 are now open. Apply here.

 Host companies and organizations range from early-stage startups to large pharmaceutical and biotech firms to businesses that serve the industry in specific capacities, including marketing, public relations, or capital investment.
-More than 50 companies served as hosts in 2019.
+To date, over 80 companies have served as hosts.

 Eligible majors and areas of study include, but are not limited to:

 - Biomedical Engineering

 - Computer Science / Data Science / Statistics

 - Supply Chain / Operations

 - Public Policy

 Of students who participated in the 2020 cohort of the LifeSci NYC Internship Program: